Jig, D, Traditional Irish, also known as An Rogaire Dubh

 For those that want to dig deeper, here are some other resources.

-- Video – Niall Murphy, FiddleVideo lesson: An Rógaire Dubh (The Black Rogue) This link is to a portion of the lesson; the rest is available by subscription.
+- Lesson – Niall Murphy, FiddleVideo lesson: An Rógaire Dubh (The Black Rogue) This link is to a portion of the lesson; the rest is available by subscription.
 Niall Murphy refers to the tune’s authorship as traditional, attributed to Johnny McGill.

 - Webpage: TheSession: The Black Rogue — crowdsourced sheet music and information about the tune